-All K-12 schools in California counties that are in Tier 1 of the State's Blueprint for a Safer Economy, including those schools in the City of Pasadena public health jurisdiction, are prohibited from reopening for in-person instruction.
+TK-12 schools in California counties that are in Tier 1 (Purple Widespread) of the State's Blueprint for a Safer Economy, including the City of Pasadena, are prohibited from reopening for in-person instruction while the adjusted daily case rate remains above 25 per 100,000.
 During this period, when schools are generally restricted to remote learning, four types of on-site programming are permitted.
-In compliance with this order and aside from these exceptions, K-12 schools in the City of Pasadena may open only for remote learning.
-During this period, employees and staff, as defined below, may report to school campus for work in order to support essential operations, implement of remote learning or conduct on of the four permitted types of on campus learning.
-These are:
+In compliance with this order and aside from these exceptions, TK-12 schools in the City of Pasadena may open only for remote learning.
+During this period, employees and staff, as defined below, may report to school campus for work in order to support essential operations, implement of remote learning or conduct on of the four permitted types of on-campus learning, listed below.
+Schools offering on campus learning opportunities should also continue to offer 100% distance learning opportunities to families that prefer it.

-Day care for school-aged children and/or child care programs located in schools • Local Education Agencies (LEAs) and schools that offer day care services for children at schools must be in compliance with the protocol for Programs Providing Child Care - Public Health Reopening Protocol.
+Day care for school-aged children and/or child care programs located in schools

+- Local Education Agencies (LEAs) and schools that offer day care services for children at schools must be in compliance with the protocol for Programs Providing Child Care Public Health Reopening Protocol.
 Programs that wish to provide day care for school-aged children at schools should communicate with their Community Care Licensing Regional Office to inquire regarding the availability of waivers for licensed child care facilities and license-exempt providers due to COVID-19.
-For additional information see PIN 20-22-CCP.

-• As in the case of specialized services, use of outdoor space is strongly recommended for learning as well as for meals, recreation and other activities in the course of the day.
+For additional information see PIN 20-22-CCP. - As in the case of specialized services, use of outdoor space is strongly recommended for learning as well as for meals, recreation and other activities in the course of the day.

-Specialized services for defined subgroups of children who need in person services and supports •
+Specialized services for defined subgroups of children who need in person services and supports